6egic/smart-contract-audit-in-practice/readme.md

 ## Risks
 Explanation of the risks associated with the smart contracts in question. <br>
-Make sure the business are aware of the consequences associated with writing logic in a certain way.
+Make sure expose the consequences associated with writing logic in a certain way.

 ## Tests
 Make sure that tests has been done of the code and that if there are any associated tests of the code in question that those work as they are supposed to do. <br> If no tests present, create full test coverage of the smart contracts and place emphasis on tests passing <b>NOT</b> failing.